 The colon and rectal surgery residency program at the Lahey Hospital & Medical Center provides a dynamic educational experience for the resident.
 The duration of the residency is 12 months.

 The faculty in the Department of Colon and Rectal Surgery comprises the largest group of colon and rectal surgeons in New England.
-There are currently eight full-time faculty in the department.
 We are dedicated to excellence in clinical care, research and education of colon and rectal residents, general surgery residents and medical students.
 The faculty have made a commitment to work together closely to support a colon and rectal surgery residency program, and foster clinical and academic excellence.

 The residents are based at the Lahey Hospital & Medical Center in Burlington, Massachusetts.
 The institution has a general surgical residency program and has academic affiliation with Tufts University School of Medicine.
 Lahey attracts a large volume of medical students from Tufts and other institutions rotating on the surgical service.
 The academic environment at the institution is outstanding, and the academic mission is supported strongly by the administration.
 Lahey Hospital & Medical Center supports residency programs in numerous other specialties, including gastroenterology, internal medicine, radiology and other surgical disciplines.